 - Botox (botulinum toxin A) injections: to prevent joint clicking

 Surgical and Other Procedures

 In some cases, removing fluid from the joint may help reduce pain, especially for people whose jaws lock.
 When other measures have failed, surgery may be needed to repair or take out the disk between the temporal bone and the jaw.

 Complementary and Alternative Therapies

-A comprehensive treatment plan for TMJ dysfunction may include a range of complementary and alternative therapies.
+A comprehensive treatment plan for TMJ dysfunction may include a range of complementary and alternative therapies (CAM).
 Work with a health care provider who has experience treating TMJ and be sure to tell all of your doctors about any medications, herbs, and supplements you are taking.
-Treatments including some physical medicine may help.
+Treatments, including physical medicine, may help.

 Nutrition and Supplements

 The following nutritional tips may help prevent or reduce symptoms of TMJ dysfunction: